fluffos/fluffos/docs/efun/numbers/random.md

 ### NAME

-    random() - return a pseudo-random number
+    random() - return a pseudo-random number, this is suitable for general simulation, but maybe predictable.

 ### SYNOPSIS